MicrosoftDocs/Advertising-docs/BingAds/bulk-service/ad-group-location-intent-criterion.md

 ---
-title: "Ad Group Location Intent Criterion" ms.service: bing-ads-bulk-service ms.topic: "article" ms.date: 11/1/2017
+title: "Ad Group Location Intent Criterion Record - Bulk" ms.service: bing-ads-bulk-service ms.topic: "article" ms.date: 11/01/2017
 author: "eric-urban"
 ms.author: "eur"
+description: Describes the Ad Group Location Intent Criterion fields in a Bulk file.
 dev_langs:
   - csharp
 ---
-# Ad Group Location Intent Criterion
+# Ad Group Location Intent Criterion Record - Bulk
 Defines an ad group location criterion that can be uploaded and downloaded in a bulk file.

 Each location intent criterion defines the intent option for all location and radius criterions of the campaign or ad group.
 There isn't any accompanying criterion bid adjustment.